Alex Bregman Player Props: Astros vs. Orioles

 Alex Bregman At The Plate

-- Among qualifying hitters in MLB play, he ranks 104th in batting average, 47th in on-base percentage, and 95th in slugging.
+- Among qualified hitters, he ranks 101st in batting average, while his on-base percentage ranks 49th and he is 97th in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.